Why do we have Community Safety Cameras in Lower Hutt?

 Take a look at our latest maps showing the locations of our CCTV cameras (PDF 13 MB)

-All our cameras are marked with the following signs:
+Areas being monitored by our cameras are identified with the following signs:

 Is there anyone watching from the other side?